jakesower/json-expressions/docs/expressions.md

 **Pack:** `base`

 Logs the operand, input data, and result to console and returns the result unchanged.
-Useful for debugging expression pipelines.
+Useful for debugging expression pipelines during development.

+**⚠️ Development only:** This expression should only be used during development, not in production.
+For production logging, telemetry, or observability, create a custom `$log` expression or similar instead.

 ```javascript
 // Debug intermediate value in pipeline